The Equal Employment Opportunity Commission (EEOC) is a federal agency that was created in 1965 to combat discrimination in the workplace.

 The EEOC has compiled a list of best practices to help you prevent discrimination at work.
 This includes developing strong policies, training your team, and then holding them accountable.

-Working with an experienced attorney to develop these policies will not only help you meet EEOC requirements, they can also guide you through any local or state legislation that applies to your company.
+Working with an experienced attorney to develop these policies will not only help you meet EEO requirements, they can also guide you through any local or state legislation that applies to your company.
 Understanding regulations for your specific area — including state and local laws — can be complicated.
 Therefore, the EEOC recommends that you contact your local EEOC field office for more guidance.

 Being an EEOC-compliant employer is completely doable — you just need to know where to go.
-If you build a strong, open culture and follow these EEOC requirements, you can rest easy knowing you’re treating your team as fairly as can be.
+If you build a strong, open culture and follow these EEO requirements, you can rest easy knowing you’re treating your team as fairly as can be.